 If your pool water pH is too low, you’ll need to raise it.
-A simple and most effective way to that is to use borax.
+A simple and effective way to do that is to use borax.
 All you require is a pH testing kit, borax, and safety gloves, and then follow these steps.

 Step 1: Conduct a pH Test

 Step 2: Determine the Amount of Borax to Add

 Using my borax pool calculator, determine how much borax you need to add to your pool.
 Your water’s chemical composition is what primarily determines this.